CyrilCermak/modular_architecture_on_ios/README.md

 That does not necessarily mean that the team Cosmonaut, let us say, cannot develop or modify the source code in the domain or service of Spacesuit.
-It should however mean that changes team Cosmonaut makes to team Spacesuit's domain code should seek review and approval from the Spacesuit team.
+It should however mean that changes team Cosmonaut makes to team Spacesuit’s domain code should seek review and approval from the Spacesuit team.

 Luckily, there is one simple solution supported by many CI/CD platforms